BLOKBUSTR/LegalizeNuclearBombs/README.md

 </details>

 ## ❤️ Acknowledgements
-- Zehs for creating and maintaining [REPOLib](https://thunderstore.io/c/repo/p/Zehs/REPOLib/)
+- Huge thanks to Zehs for creating and maintaining [REPOLib](https://thunderstore.io/c/repo/p/Zehs/REPOLib/);
-- TitanVortex for the original [BigNuke](https://thunderstore.io/c/repo/p/TitanVortex/BigNuke/) mod which was one of my favorites, and of which this mod is mostly inspired from
+- TitanVortex for the original [BigNuke](https://thunderstore.io/c/repo/p/TitanVortex/BigNuke/) mod which was one of my favorites, and of which this mod is mostly inspired from;
 - Skrillex and DJ Smokey for more goofy inspiration 🔥

 Please report any issues to the [Discord Thread (pending)](https://discord.com/channels/1344557689979670578/1344699091959156787).
 Suggestions are also welcome!